Ichimonji10/elts/trunk/README.md

 `graphviz` must be installed for epydoc to generate graphs.

-The `README.md` file is written in markdown format.
-It can be compiled to HTML:

-    $ markdown README.md > <output_dir>/README.html

 Static Analysis
 ---------------

-Use pylint to check *every* file.
-For example:
+You can use pylint to perform static analysis of individual python files.
+For
+example:

     $ pylint --init-hook='import sys; sys.path.append("code/")' code/elts/views.py | less